Society-In-Shadow/ExpressedRealms/Readme.md

 DB_PASSWORD=
 ```

+## Create SSL Certs
+Next, you need to setup SSL Certs

+* Windows users can follow the instructions [here](/documentation/localSSLCerts.md)
+* Fedora users can follow the instructions [here](/documentation/fedoraSetup.md)

+## Start the Website
+Once you get docker up and running, add the .env file, and get the SSL certs setup, you should be good to go to
+start the website.

-With all that out of the way, run the following command in the root of the repo (Same folder as this readme)
+What you want to do is open up the root of the project (the same directory as this readme) with command line or terminal,
+and run the following command.

 ```shell
 docker compose up
 ```
-That should get the site up and running for the most part, minus the population data.

-To get the full experience, feel free to create a user at [https://society-in-shadows.org](https://society-in-shadows.com/)
+At this point, it will start doing a lot of things all together.
+If this is the first time running this, it will take
+time to download all the images, then get things started.

+Once everything has been downloaded, it should start db followed by the vue app.
+Once the DB is up and running, it will
+start the web api, then the pgAdmin.

+Once the messages cool down, you can visit links below.

 ## Local Links
 Links to various places locally can be found here: